-(1) Before issuing a certificate of completion, an adult remedial driving course shall include administration of an examination to test the student's comprehension of the material included in the course.
+(1) Before issuing a certificate of completion, an adult remedial driving course and advanced juvenile program shall include administration of an examination to test the student's comprehension of the material included in the course.
 The examination shall consist of multiple choice questions, of which at least seventy-five per cent shall be correctly answered by the student.
-The final examination questions shall be drawn from a bank of at least one hundred and twenty questions or three different test versions.
-No certificate of completion shall be issued unless an adult remedial driving course student has correctly answered seventy-five percent of the final examination questions.

 (2) Accommodations may be made for the final test to assist students who identify themselves as having learning difficulties.

 (3) Students taking the examination shall not be allowed to refer to any materials that may contain answers to the questions.

 (4) Records of each examination given, which shall include the date, the student's score, the student's name, and the identity and signature of the person who graded the examination shall be maintained by the enterprise for a period of three years.

 (5) Any student found cheating on the final examination shall not be issued a certificate of completion.